 Check out our latest press releases about expanding our inclusive Friendship Clubs!

-Yes, Friendship Club operates at elementary, middle and high school levels.
+Yes, Friendship Club operates at elementary, middle, and high school levels.
 Students have the opportunity to continue participating in Friendship Club as they transition to other schools within their school district.

 Volunteer training for all Friendship Foundation programs is mandatory and is offered to all volunteers throughout the school year.
 We provide workshops that will help students to interact effectively with their buddies and learn why inclusion and acceptance is important for their community.
 Our teachers will offer support in the classroom and guide students through their club activities.
 Please visit our volunteer page for more information on how you can get involved.

-Many of our volunteers that are members of their school’s Friendship Club have also participated in our community programs.
-Building friendships in schools have inspired students to stay connected with their peers, improve leadership skills, and expand their social network.
+Many of our volunteers who are members of their school’s Friendship Club have also participated in our community programs.
+Building friendships in schools has inspired students to stay connected with their peers, improve leadership skills, and expand their social network.
 For many of our high school club members, leadership opportunities are a great way to gain experience for college.
 Our annual SKECHERS Pier-to-Pier Friendship Walk is an awe-inspiring event that brings together friends and family for a day filled with fun and entertainment.
 Middle school and high school students are invited to apply for the SKECHERS Teen Advisory Board (T.A.B.) committee for a chance to promote their school and raise awareness for children with special needs and education.
 Volunteer opportunities are available to children ages 8-17 and to young adults age 18+.
 Please visit our volunteer page to get involved.